turingschool/curriculum-site/module2/lessons/js_intro_to_dom_manipulation.md

 Now that we know how to query elements, let's look at how to update the content of an element we've accessed.

-We'll continue using our `title` variable for this example.

 ```javascript
 var title = document.querySelector('h1');
 ```

-Since our `title` variable stores a DOM element, we now have access to all the properties and methods that are attached to that DOM element.
+When we query a DOM element and store it in a variable, we now have access to all the properties and methods that are attached to that DOM element.
 We won't learn about all of them today.
 Just a few to get you started.

 ### `innerText`